cloudify-cosmo/docs.getcloudify.org/content/manager_webui/logs-events-page.md

 ![customized table]({{< img "ui/eventsPage/customizedTable.png" >}})<br>

 # Persistency
-While you adjust the table's view by filtering, sorting and paging through it, those preferences are automatically saved at the page's url.<br>
+While you adjust the table's view by filtering, sorting and paging through it, those preferences are automatically saved as part of the page's url.<br>
-For every unique set of table filtering, sorting and paging preferences there is a unique url to match it and when loading the page those preferences will be automatically loaded from the page's url, by thus adjusting the table's view.
+For every unique set of table filtering, sorting and paging preferences there is a unique url to match it and when loading the page those preferences will be automatically loaded from the page's url, thus adjusting the table's view.
-This for example allow you to refresh the page, bookmark the page, or send the current page's url as a link to a colleague without having to set the view's preferences all over again when loading the page.
+This for example allows you to refresh or bookmark the page or send the current page's url as a link to a colleague without having to set the view's preferences all over again when reloading the page.

 {{% gsNote title="Note" %}}
-The `table's view` is the set of filtering, sorting and paging preferences applied on the table.
-The data for a specific view is dynamic and is not considered as part of the view's preferences.<br>
+The `table's view` is the set of filtering, sorting and paging preferences applied to the table.
+The data for a specific view is dynamic and is not considered part of the view's preferences.<br>
 For example sorting by timestamp descending is the default view that loads when routing to logs & events page, yet at a different points in time there could be different data for the same view - as new data is registered.
 {{% /gsNote %}}